Tom-Freed/qa-gh/Project1/README.md

 <h3>Jenkins:</h3>

-Was unable get Jenkins to work before the presentation, but managed to resolve the issue after the presentation
+I was unable to get Jenkins to work before the presentation, but managed to resolve the issue after the presentation

 <h4>Build steps:</h4>